3neti/ayuda-docs/docs/objectives.md

 ## Measuring Success

-SADP will be considered successful when:
+UDDF will be considered successful when:

 1. **Technical systems** work reliably at scale
 2. **Operational metrics** meet or exceed targets
 3. **Strategic adoption** by government is achieved
 4. **Public impact** is measurably positive

-All four dimensions must succeed for SADP to achieve its transformative potential.
+All four dimensions must succeed for UDDF to achieve its transformative potential.